cedadev/nlds/docs/source/deployment.rst

 .. note::
     The `fluentbit` service is still in its infancy and subject to change at short notice as the system & helm chart get more widely adopted.
-For example the length of time log files are kept on the stats machine has not been finalised yet.
+For example, the length of time log files are kept on the stats machine has not been finalised yet.